-Responsible party Primary roles and responsibilities relating to compensation decisions Compensation and Talent Committee (Composed solely of independent, non-employee directors and reports Reviews the design of, and risks associated with, the Company's compensation policies and practices; Approves the compensation of our Chief Executive Officer, subject to ratification by the independent members of the Board of Directors; to the Board) Approves the compensation of our other Named Executive Officers; Approves the performance metrics, goals, modifiers, payout slopes, and other elements used in the performance-based long-term and short-term incentive compensation arrangements of our executive officers; Approves annual performance goals and objectives for our Chief Executive Officer; Conducts an annual evaluation of our Chief Executive Officer's performance and reviews such evaluation with the independent members of the Board of Directors; and Approves all changes to the composition of the executive compensation peer group.
+Primary roles and responsibilities relating to compensation decisions

+- Reviews the design of, and risks associated with, the Company's compensation policies and practices; - Approves the compensation of our Chief Executive Officer, subject to ratification by the independent members of the Board of Directors; - Approves the compensation of our other Named Executive Officers; - Approves the performance metrics, goals, modifiers, payout slopes, and other elements used in the performance-based long-term and short-term incentive compensation arrangements of our executive officers; - Approves annual performance goals and objectives for our Chief Executive Officer; - Conducts an annual evaluation of our Chief Executive Officer's performance and reviews such evaluation with the independent members of the Board of Directors; and - Approves all changes to the composition of the executive compensation peer group.

-Responsible party Primary roles and responsibilities relating to compensation decisions Independent non-employee members of the Board of Directors Considers the Committee's annual evaluation of our Chief Executive Officer's performance; and Considers the Committee's actions regarding the compensation of our Chief Executive Officer and, if deemed appropriate, ratifies such actions.
-Independent consultant to the • Provides the Committee with advice regarding the design of all elements of the Company's executive compensation program; Compensation and Talent Committee (FW Cook) Reviews the Company's compensation policies and practices and, based on its review and expertise, provides an assessment as to whether such policies and practices are reasonably likely to have a material adverse effect on the Company; • Reviews and provides an independent assessment of materials provided to the Committee by management of the Company; Provides advice and recommendations to the Committee regarding the composition of compensation peer groups; • Provides expert knowledge of regulatory developments, marketplace trends, and best practices relating to executive compensation and competitive pay levels; • Makes recommendations regarding the compensation of the Named Executive Officers (including our Chief Executive Officer); and Regularly attends and actively participates in meetings of the Committee, including executive sessions.
-Chief Executive Officer Approves annual performance goals and objectives for the Named Executive Officers (other than himself); (Assisted by our Executive Vice President and Chief Human Resources Officer and other • Conducts an annual performance evaluation for each of the Named Executive Officers (other than himself) and presents the results to the Committee; and Company employees) Makes recommendations to the Committee with respect to the compensation of the Named Executive Officers (other than himself) based on the final assessment of their performance.
+Responsible party Primary roles and responsibilities relating to compensation decisions Independent non- employee members of Considers the Committee's annual evaluation of our Chief Executive Officer's performance; and the Board of Directors Considers the Committee's actions regarding the compensation of our Chief Executive Officer and, if deemed appropriate, ratifies such actions.
+Independent consultant to the Provides the Committee with advice regarding the design of all elements of the Company's executive compensation program; Compensation and Talent Committee (FW Cook) Reviews the Company's compensation policies and practices and, based on its review and expertise, provides an assessment as to whether such policies and practices are reasonably likely to have a material adverse effect on the Company; Reviews and provides an independent assessment of materials provided to the Committee by management of the Company; Provides advice and recommendations to the Committee regarding the composition of compensation peer groups; Provides expert knowledge of regulatory developments, marketplace trends, and best practices relating to executive compensation and competitive pay levels; Makes recommendations regarding the compensation of the Named Executive Officers (including our Chief Executive Officer); and Regularly attends and actively participates in meetings of the Committee, including executive sessions.
+Chief Executive Officer (Assisted by our Approves annual performance goals and objectives for the Named Executive Officers (other than himself); Executive Vice President and Chief Conducts an annual performance evaluation for each of the Named Executive Officers (other than himself) and presents the results to the Committee; and Human Resources Officer and other Company employees) Makes recommendations to the Committee with respect to the compensation of the Named Executive Officers (other than himself) based on the final assessment of their performance.